Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 You can spot a lot of these shops selling your typical Japanese foods like soba noodles or udon

-There are surprisingly not that many restaurants on this road, only a handful of shops selling typical Japanese lunch set menus (Teishoku), although I did spot some Udon, and grilled meat or Yakiniku restaurants.
+In terms of things to eat in Yufuin, there are surprisingly not that many restaurants on this main road, only a handful of shops selling classic Japanese lunch set menus (Teishoku) rice, main dish, and side soup or salad, although I did spot some Udon, and grilled meat or Yakiniku restaurants.

 Actually on the subject of Yakiniku, I actually had it for dinner on my first day at Yufuin and you know what?
-They have HORSE MEAT!
-No kidding, you can order horse meat like any other regular cuts of marinated meat.
-Of course, I ordered a serving and honestly… It taste like beef, I could barely tell the difference.
+Flipping through the menu, I noticed something you definitely don’t see every day, they have HORSE MEAT!
+No kidding, you can order horse meat like any other regular cuts of meat.
+Of course, I ordered a serving and honestly… It tasted like beef, really tasty actually, tender, and juicy, I could barely tell the difference to regular beef to be honest.
 Interesting, if you’re feeling adventurous then you can try ordering it.
+I honestly do not 100% remember what restaurant I went to but I believe it’s Yakiniku Manyohken.

 A canal runs through the town, it looks overgrown but that just adds to the charm